 The goal of every debt management plan is to eliminate your debt, but there are other benefits clients pick up along the way.

 Credit counselors work with credit card companies to reduce the interest rates on your cards and to have late fees waived.
 The average interest rate on credit cards in February of 2020 was 17.35%, but most consumers with financial problems pay 25%-30% or higher interest.
-InCharge counselors are able to reduce most people’s rate under 8%.
+Creditors often lower InCharge DMP client’s interest rates to under 10%.

 Another benefit is learning how to build and use a monthly budget.
 Less than 40% of American households operate with a monthly budget, which is the foundation of any successful financial plan.
 Counselors from a certified nonprofit agency will go through all expenses and income and help devise a budget that reflects what you can actually afford.
 This is a helpful tool long after you have finished the debt management program.